jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 By the time CORS was developed, the `Referer` header was frequently spoofed or removed by browser extensions, so a new header, `Origin` was created, which provides the origin of the page that made the request.

-`Origin` is generally useful, so it's been added to lots of other types of request, such as websocket and `POST` requests.
+`Origin` is generally useful, so it's been added to lots of other types of request, such as WebSocket and `POST` requests.
 We tried adding it to regular `GET` requests too, but it broke a bunch of sites that assumed the presence of the `Origin` header means it's a CORS request 😬.
 Maybe one day.

 # CORS responses